Daxbot/sockhop/README.md

 Node.js socket server and client with all the painful stuff taken out.

 - Easy wrappers over the tricky parts of net.socket
+- Object centric - put a string, object, Widget, whatever into one end and it comes out the other
 - Auto reconnect
 - Pass objects directly across the socket
 - Ping with auto disconnect/reconnect
+- Manages binary Buffers across the wire, reconstructs fragmented JSON Buffers
+- Server options for talking to (non Sockhop) other clients

 ## Example
 ```javascript